 Keeping Your Roof Free of Snow and Ice

 We do not recommend that homeowners get on their roofs to remove snow or ice.
-This is a job best left to prepared and experienced professionals.
-If you are concerned about snow and ice on your roof, we offer roof maintenance services at Horch Roofing to prevent leaking or potential damage to your property.
+This is a job best left to experienced professionals.
+If you are concerned about snow and ice on your roof, we offer roof maintenance services at Horch Roofing and one of the options is signing a snow removal contract for the season.
 We can also keep an eye out for any compromised materials that may need repair or replacement as a result of harsh weather impacts over the winter months.

 The following is from the Maine Emergency Management Agency:

 Consider hiring professionals to do the job.
 The combination of heights plus ice makes this one of the more dangerous house chores.
 If you choose to do the task yourself, have someone outside with you to assist -- and to remind you not to take dangerous risks.